 1. “Something I really appreciate about you is...."

-Example: “Something I really appreciate about you is your aptitude for problem solving in a proactive way.”
+Example: “Something I really appreciate about you is your aptitude for problem-solving."

 3. “I would love to see you do more of X as it relates to Y”

-Example: "One of your most impactful moments were the insights you gleaned based on Project X. It showed the power of user testing in shaping a feature roadmap and increases the likelihood that we satisfy and delight our users.
+Example: "One of your most impactful moments was how you handled Project X. You showed the power of user testing in shaping a feature roadmap.
+Your efforts increased the likelihood that we satisfy and delight our users.
 I'd love to see you do more of this.”